OchuoleLiz/List_app/README.md

 # List_app
-A repository containing an app that separates the even and odd numbers in a list.
+A repository containing an app that filter the numbers in a list into even and odd numbers.